SML-Fin/SML-Fin.github.io/index.md

 # Seminar Series and Reading Group

-Participants can join the [email list](https://groups.google.com/forum/#!forum/stanford-mlsys-seminars/join) to receive notifcations about events.

-Events have a hybrid format with participants onsite at the [Statistics Department](https://www.stats.ox.ac.uk/) and online throuh Zoom.
+Participants can join the [email list](https://groups.google.com/forum/#!forum/stanford-mlsys-seminars/join) to receive notifcations.
+Events have a hybrid format where participants at the [Statistics Department](https://www.stats.ox.ac.uk/) connect to Zoom.

 Topics range from network analysis to portfolio selection to high-dimensional statistics and synthetic data generation.
 Please explore [projects](https://www.stats.ox.ac.uk/~cucuring/fin.htm) from our research group.

 {% for category in site.data.talks %}
 # {{ category.type }}